temporalio/documentation/docs-src/cli/workflow/execute.md

 `temporal workflow execute --workflow-id=meaningful-business-id --type-MyWorkflow --task-queue-MyTaskQueue --input='{"JSON": "Input"}'`

-Use the command options listed below to change how the Workflow Execution behaves during its run.
+Use the following command options to change how the Workflow Execution behaves during its run.

 - [--address](/cli/cmd-options/address)